mdbergmann/cl-gserver/README.md

 To revert back to the default behavior as defined by the `receive` function of the constructor you may call `unbecome`.

+#### Stashing messages

+Stashing allows the actor to `stash` away messages for when the actor is in a state that doesn't allow it to handle certain messages. `unstash-all` can unstash all stashed messages.

+See: [API documentation](https://mdbergmann.github.io/cl-gserver/index.html#SENTO.STASH:@STASHING%20MGL-PAX:SECTION) for more info.

 #### Creating actors without a system